m00re/orchestration-docker/README.md

 docker exec <DockerComposePrefix>_openldap_1 ldapadd -x -D "cn=admin,dc=example,dc=com" -f /var/lib/ldap/init.ldif -w <YourLdapAdminPassword>
 ```

-> Even though you can specify initial admin credentials for the Docker images of Jenkins, Taiga, and Gitlab, those will not
+> Even though you can specify initial admin credentials for the Docker images of Jenkins, and Gitlab, those will not
   work.
 All services always use the admin account defined in LDAP, hence you have to use the password stored in the LDAP
   directory.